menu

 West Side is a densely urban neighborhood (based on population density) located in Stamford, Connecticut.

 West Side real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the West Side neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics